fangninghe/brahmbhatt_spandan_spring17/final/README.md

  !['data2016'](/final/analysis/ana_[1-5]/ana_1_2016.png)

 ### Conclusion
-From the result by year, for now, the states with most H1-B opportunities are California, Texas, New York, New Jersey and Illinois.
+From the result by year, top 11 states are selected, which are CALIFORNIA, FLORIDA, GEORGIA, ILLINOIS, MASSACHUSETTS, NEW JERSEY, NEW YORK, PENNSYLVANIA, TEXAS ,VIRGINIA and WASHINGTON.
+Data from those 11 states are selected for the seconde analysis.